DFKI-NLP/emp-exp/README.md

 Below, please find (1) pointers to the heatmaps promised in the paper, (2) instructions on how to replicate our experiments and (3) all our data, models and logs.

-Disclaimer: This refactored and prettified version of the code has not been tested yet.
+Disclaimer: This is a refactored and prettified version of the code and has not been tested exhaustively yet.
 This disclaimer will be removed when the tests have been conducted.

 ##  :floppy_disk: Download the Explanations
 Here are the attribution maps by the expensive target explainers and the Empirical Explainers.
 Each line contains an HTML document.